-Brown algae is a form of algae called diatoms that can photosynthesise as well as obtaining chemical forms of sustenance enabling them to survive even in low light levels as long as their alternative food sources are available.
-Silicate, phosphorus and nitrates are potential food sources for them.
+Brown algae is a form of algae called diatoms that can photosynthesise as well as eating chemicals in the water.
+So they can survive even in low light levels as long as their alternative food sources are available.
+Silicate, phosphorus and nitrates in the water are potential food sources for them.

 Recognising brown algae.